gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 This isn't the end of the world - loop counters can be stored in memory, but this is a bit of a pain and incurs a runtime cost, so I frequently use this technique to relieve some of the pressure.
 Of course this comes at the cost of increased code size.
-On more modern architectures I'd mention how this hurts code and will lead to more cache misses, but the 6502 has no cache.
+On more modern architectures I'd mention how this hurts locality and will lead to more cache misses, but the 6502 has no cache.

 ### Validation